-826LA interns commit to 15 or more hours a week of unpaid experience for 3 months; interns may have the option of extending this term following a review.
+826LA interns commit to 15 or more hours a week of unpaid experience for 3 months (this may be shorter for summer internships); interns may have the option of extending this term following a review.
 Office hours are Monday through Friday, 10am to 6pm, but some programs and events begin before 10am or take place evenings and weekends.
 Interns typically work during office hours, but schedules may vary to accommodate the availability and focus of interns and needs of the programs.
 826LA internships are flexible positions—one’s day-to-day duties will range in complexity and depth and will be dictated by the organization’s needs.
 However, we encourage potential interns to review their area(s) of interest and consider the following intern tracks when applying.
 Over the course of the interview and orientation process, 826LA will work with interns to develop a specialized program of work for their term.

 - Commitment to a set schedule of a minimum of 15 hours a week for 3 months (availability 3 days per week preferred)

 - Strong attention to detail and high level of organization

 - Proficiency with Microsoft Office programs and Google Apps (Drive, Calendar, Gmail, etc.)

 - Desire to work in an organization with a strong spirit of social justice